unina-sfere/sasfunclust/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to apply the two main functions and on a synthetic dataset generated as as described in the simulation study of Centofanti et al. (2021).

+We start by loading and attaching the sasfunclust package.

 ``` r
 library(sasfunclust)